Panithecracker/Champions_League-Predictor/README.md

 ![Applied Math 🔗🔗-43](https://user-images.githubusercontent.com/97905110/217595741-010f23b6-3763-4f64-b885-e5fb9de40399.jpg)

 # Deriving a system of linear equations to find the probabilities:
 Similar to a Sudoku, the structure of the table made is convenient for a reason : for each entry, the sum of the entries in its row must be 1.
 The same holds for the sum of the column entries.
-Therefore, since we have 64-16 = 48 nonzero entries (unkowns), the number of equations is 48*2 = 96.
-This is called an "overdetermined system" and it may have infinitely many solutions a unique solution (this is what we expect) or no solution.
+Therefore, we have 64-16 = 48 nonzero entries (unkowns) constrained by 2*8=16.
+This is called an "underdetermined system" and it may have infinitely many solutions or no solution.
+However, note that there are another 48 nonnegativity constraints since the numbers are probabilities which makes a total of 48 variables and 68 equations.
 Sadly, the system turned up to have no solution , as I proved by coding a Matlab script that performed Gaussian Elimination on the augmented matrix ( maximal pivoting variant to minimize roundoff errors), had rows with all zeros in the coefficient part and a nonzero in the independent one.
 From this devastating conclusion , it was clear to us that the system had no solution and we had to take another approach to estimate it -> Monte Carlo Simulation of hundreds of thousands of draws.